Teleport Connect: Virtual 2024

 This guide presents the Discovery Service and Kubernetes Service running in the same process, however both can run independently and on different machines.

-For example, you can run an instance of the Kubernetes Service in each Kubernetes cluster you want to register with Teleport, and an instance of the Discovery Service in any network you wish.
+For example, you can run an instance of the Kubernetes Service in the same private network as the clusters you want to register with your Teleport cluster, and an instance of the Discovery Service in any network you wish.

 Prerequisites